 - (1) The household shall meet the general eligibility requirements under §601.31 (relating to general eligibility requirements), income limit, responsibility for heating costs, Pennsylvania residency and lawfully admitted non-citizen status. - (2) The household shall be without heat or in imminent danger of being without heat because of a weather-related or energy-supply-shortage emergency as described in §601.62. - (3) The household shall be eligible for a Crisis benefit that, alone or combined with other resources available to the applicant household, will resolve the home-heating emergency.
-If a household is authorized for the LIHEAP Cash component any existing credit from the LIHEAP Cash grant, even if authorized and not yet received, is considered to be available and must be used first for the resolution of the crisis. - (4) The applicant must provide proof of the home-heating emergency as described in §601.108.
+If a household is authorized for the LIHEAP Cash component before the date they are authorized for Crisis benefits, any existing credit including the LIHEAP Cash component that has been authorized and not yet received is considered to be available and must be used first for the resolution of the crisis.

+(4) The applicant must provide proof of the home-heating emergency as described in §601.108.